GC Powerlist Germany

 - United States

-GC POWERLIST: DEUTSCHLAND (in association with Milbank)
+GC POWERLIST: Germany 2014 (in association with Milbank)

 The Legal 500 has been analysing the capabilities of law firms across the world for 28 years.
 The Legal 500 has shifted the attention to the in-house function, shining a spotlight on the role of corporate counsel, and in particular those individuals who are driving both legal and business issues to the forefront.
-The latest edition is the GC Powerlist: Deutschland, which identifies an array of the most influential and innovative in-house counsel working in Germany. ...read more
+The latest edition is the GC Powerlist: Germany, which identifies an array of the most influential and innovative in-house counsel working in Germany. ...read more

 We have canvassed opinion from our 2.5 million in-house readers and partners at law firms in Germany (and wider Europe), to bring you the in-house stars that are driving the profession.
 The selected corporate counsel are those who are changing or forming opinions within their company or industry; have developed brilliant technical solutions to complex issues; created innovative structures to ensure that the in-house function is driving the business forward; provided a diversity or business working model that other corporate counsel should follow.

 If you have feedback on the GC Powerlist: Germany, or wish to nominate other in-house individuals (either in Germany or global), please do get in touch at firstname.lastname@example.org.

 We hope that this listing will stimulate debate around the role of the in-house lawyer and help corporate counsel with possible improvements and efficiencies in running their departments.

 (listed in alphabetical order; click on an individual to view an expanded biography)